fuwenchao/fuwenchao.github.io/mydoc/doc/index.rst

-.. stest documentation master file, created by sphinx-quickstart on Wed Apr 11 11:36:24 2018.
+on.. stest documentation master file, created by sphinx-quickstart on Wed Apr 11 11:36:24 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.